 Abu Huraira reported: The Messenger of Allah, peace and blessings be upon him, said:

 أَكْمَلُ الْمُؤْمِنِينَ إِيمَانًا أَحْسَنُهُمْ خُلُقًا وَخِيَارُكُمْ خِيَارُكُمْ لِنِسَائِهِمْ خُلُقًا

-The most complete of the believers in faith are those with the most excellent character, and the best of you are the best in behavior to their women.
+The most complete of believers in faith are those with the best character, and the best of you are the best in behavior to their women.